Richardbrown85/creative-wave-design/README.md

 ##### Argument for 89% performance
 Google fonts and Bootstrap are out of my control.
 My understanding is that they have been minified (Minification) as much as possible.
-The images on the page have been compressed to a WebP format to as low as possible them without introducing degradation.
+The images on the page have been compressed to a WebP format to as low as possible without introducing degradation.
 The page would only gain a saving of 66KiB if I changed all the images for a better result.

 #### Projects page (projects.html) - Mobile
 ![PageSpeed Insights](<README images/PageSpeed-Insights-projects.html.png>)